-Directions reference the use of an electric pressure cooker, but a variety of other methods, from slow cookers (aka crock pots) to poaching, roasting or steaming are also options (tips will be available online).
+Directions reference the use of an electric pressure cooker, but a variety of other methods, from slow cookers (aka crock pots) to poaching, roasting, sous vide or steaming are also options.
 However, it is much easier and faster to use an electric pressure cooker.

 The ingredients are fresh and uncooked unless otherwise noted.
 The amounts must be followed closely, but there is leeway in the choice of fruits and vegetables that can be used, and you can use thawed-out frozen varieties too.
-The supplements are specific brands, and provide a unique mix.
+The supplements are specific brands and provide a unique mix.
 It is important to use a kitchen scale to weigh each ingredient.
 You’ll also find that in this homemade dog food recipe, we use organ meat including chicken hearts, livers and gizzards.

 HOMEMADE CHICKEN AND VEGETABLE DOG FOOD

 Important: Chicken can shrink by up to 30% during cooking; start with 10 lbs. of raw chicken to get 7 lbs. of cooked.